stoeps13/connections-doc/source/admin/install/cp_migrate_data_from_es7_to_opensearch.md

         Disconnect from the pod \(press Ctrl+D, or type `exit` and press Enter\).

+        !!! note
-        **Note:** If you don’t want the default or automatically created indexes or the ones that are already created here because you are planning to migrate them from ElasticSearch 7, it is best to delete those here \(either delete all or choose the ones you want to delete\):
+    If you don’t want the default or automatically created indexes or the ones that are already created here because you are planning to migrate them from ElasticSearch 7, it is best to delete those here \(either delete all or choose the ones you want to delete\):

         ``` {#codeblock_rbw_vjs_z5b}
         kubectl exec -ti -n connections $(kubectl get pods -n connections -o